openvinotoolkit/model_server/docs/model_server_rest_api.md

 * <a href="#config-status">Config Status API </a>

-> **Note** : The implementations for Predict, GetModelMetadata and GetModelStatus function calls are currently available.
+> **NOTE** : The implementations for Predict, GetModelMetadata and GetModelStatus function calls are currently available.
 These are the most generic function calls and should address most of the usage scenarios.

 ## Model Status API <a name="model-status"></a>
 **Description**